A stochastic algorithm for deterministic multistage optimization problems: Almost sure convergence on the set of accumulation points

 \section{Almost sure convergence on the set of accumulation points}

-First, we state several crucial properties of the approximation functions $\left(V_t^k\right)_{k\in \N}$ generated by \Cref{\NomAlgo}.
-They are direct consequences of the facts that the Bellman operators are order preserving and that the basic functions building our approximations are computed through compatible selection functions. \begin{lemma} \ \begin{enumerate} \item \textbf{Monotone approximations:} for every indices $k< k'$ we have that
+In this section, we will prove the convergence result stated in Theorem~\ref{ConvergenceTheorem}.
+For this purpose, we state several crucial properties of the approximation functions $\left(V_t^k\right)_{k\in \N}$ generated by Algorithm~\ref{\NomAlgo}.
+They are direct consequences of the facts that the Bellman operators are order preserving and that the basic functions building our approximations are computed through compatible selection functions.
+The Algorithm~\ref{\NomAlgo} is stochastic, as trial points are drawn at each iteration from $\Pro^k$.
+Therefore, equalities, inequalities and statements where the functions $V_t^k$ are involved hold $\Pro$-almost surely.
+However, for the sake of simplicity, we will refrain from always adding $\Pro$-almost surely in equalities, inequalities and some statements.